 - EDM fans are outgoing and creative, but they could be selfish or unkind.

 - Pop tarts have high self-esteem and are gentle, but they aren’t creative and comfortable.

 - Rap thugs are outgoing and have high self-esteem.
 (No negative trait was mentioned!)

 - Metal shredders are comfortable with themselves, yet they don’t socialize very much.

 And just for fun, check out Consequence of Sound.
 It has this obviously whack correlation between intelligence and music.

 Speaking of intelligence, should you listen to music while studying?

 Some studies show that indulging in music before and while studying can be beneficial and induce what is called the “Mozart Effect.”
 But then again, how many science students listen to good old Wolfgang Amadeus nowadays?

 On the other hand, there are also studies showing that music has negative impacts on studying effectiveness.
 They say that if you’re trying to memorize something, you can get thrown off by the lyrics and sound of songs.

 Anyway, that’s it for now.
-Check back soon for more science articles.
+Check back regularly here for more science articles.